 The distributed and intelligent computing environments laboratory (dicelab) at Royal Holloway carries out research that spans theoretical and practical studies of complex applications by combining distributed systems techniques, intelligent agent models, and automated reasoning using computational logic.

-The resulting research enables the deployment of multi-agent systems that can be embedded in physical and social environments to support what people do at home, at work or while on the move.
-There is a particular focus on logic-based reasoning, machine learning, and on the representation of interaction, agent communication, agent programming languages and organisational structures.
+The resulting research enables the deployment of multi-agent systems that cooperate with people in physical and social environments in order to support them with what they do at home, at work or while on the move.
+There is a particular focus on large experiments testing capabilities such as logic-based reasoning, negotiation, machine learning, the representation of interaction, agent communication, and the use of agent programming mechanisms, languages and organisational structures.

 Application areas of interest include:

-- Intelligent Transport Systems;
+- Intelligent Transport;